marcospgp/marcospgp.github.io/about-me.md

 You can check out my resume [here](/resume).

 If you wish to get in touch, do [reach out on X](https://x.com/voxelbased) or send an email to &#101;&#109;&#97;&#105;&#108;&#64;&#109;&#97;&#114;&#99;&#111;&#115;&#112;&#101;&#114;&#101;&#105;&#114;&#97;&#46;&#109;&#101;.

-If you are interested in staying up to date on what I'm working on and finding out when I post something new, X is also currently the best way to do that.